jiho/autoplot/README.md

 ## Installation

 The package is under development and is not on CRAN yet.
-To install it, the simplest way it therefore
+To install it, the simplest method is therefore

     # install.packages("devtools")
     library("devtools")